 $ inspxe-gui &

-Then select menu File -> New -> Project.
-Choose a directory to save project data to.
-After clicking OK, Project properties window will appear, where you can configure path to your binary, launch arguments, working directory etc. After clicking OK, the project is ready.
+Then select the File -> New -> Project menu.
+Choose a directory to which the project data is saved.
+After clicking OK, the Project properties window appears, where you can configure the path to your binary, launch arguments, working directory, etc. After clicking OK, the project is ready.

 In the main pane, you can start a predefined analysis type or define your own.
 Click Start to start the analysis.
 Alternatively, you can click on Command Line, to see the command line required to run the analysis directly from the command line.

 Analysis can be also run from the command line in batch mode.
 Batch mode analysis is run with the